 Prof. Thurston was awarded a Research Fellowship in Oxford where he graduated with an MSc in bioengineering.
 He won the Broadfoot Memorial Essay Prize in 1985, the A.B.C.
 Traveling Fellowship in 1986 and the Douglas Iverach Postgraduate Fellowship in Medicine in 1991.
 He was awarded the Kenneth Russell Memorial Medal by the RACS, 2002 and was Honorary Surgeon to four Governors General of New Zealand over 15 years.
 Promoted to Associate Professor 1996, Prof. Thurston served in the RNZAMC, New Zealand Army for over 35 years, reaching the rank of Colonel.

-His principle clinical interests are in hand and elbow surgery and his other interests include amputations and limb fitting.
+His principal clinical interests are in hand and elbow surgery including amputation and limb fitting.
 His research interests include clinical aspects of hand and wrist surgery, biomaterials and the biomechanical aspects of amputee stumps and prosthetics.

 Kevin has an extensive background in Local Government spanning over 30 years with the Whanganui District Council.
 Initially employed as a Regional Planner he progressed through the organisation, ultimately serving as the Chief Executive for 7 years, before retiring at the end of 2015.
 In his various roles within the Council he has had considerable experience dealing with most sectors of the community and in later years has focussed on developing genuine and committed partnerships with local Iwi.
 Kevin currently chairs the Tararua District Council Audit and Risk Committee.